dpluong/chip-8/docs/PROJECT DOCUMENT.md

 Release 1 (Product Delivery Feb 6, 2019) (Planned Product Completion by Feb 4, 2019):

 - Emulator, major features and use cases include:
-- A full CHIP8 emulator, capable of running any application
+- A full CHIP8 emulator, capable of running any application **(Created under [Mattmik technical reference](http://mattmik.com/files/chip8/mastering/chip8.html)**
 - A frontend to allow input of code and keyboard, with a display
 - Users will be able to run any CHIP8 and interact with it using the emulator

 Release 2 (Product Delivery Feb 27, 2019) (Planned Product Completion by Mar 25, 2019):

-- CHIP8 Tool (Exact Tool Undecided)
+- CHIP8 Tool (CHIP8 Assembly Language)
+- A language of a higher level than the raw machine code
+- A compiler that converts this language to CHIP8 machine code
+- Users will be able to write human-readable code and compile it into CHIP8 machine code, ready for ues on any emulator

 Release 3 (Product Delivery Mar 13, 2019) (Planned Product Completion by Mar 11, 2019):